lindgr3n/heroes-of-vue/docs/docs/using-cli/README.md

 ---
+description: Basics using Vue and building application
 ---

 # Using Vue-cli

 In this part we will make use of Vue-cli to build the application we did in part one.
-Think this will show the power when using the cli tool and single file components (SFC)
+I think this will show the power when using the cli tool and single file components (SFC).

-## Setup
-asdome more

-## First component
-asdasd

-## Set up style

-## Some more info

-## This is great
-asd
+Check back later!